mjamilasfihani/conquer-auth/README.md

 # ConquerAuth

-An authentication library for CodeIgniter 4.
+An authentication library for CodeIgniter4.

 ## Installation